-Canvas will be used as the source for additional readings, class handouts, and other materials including Marketing Math Essentials.
-Reading assignments for different days of class are highlighted in the course schedule table below.
+Canvas will be used as the source for additional readings, class handouts, and Marketing Math Essentials.
+Reading assignments for different days of class are highlighted in the course schedule.

 The textbooks for this class are: Strategic Marketing Management: The Framework, Alexander Chernev, 10th Edition